-Home mosquito prevention in Northern Florida and Georgia begins by establishing a thorough pest control plan to keep these insects away from your land.
+Home mosquito prevention in Northern Florida begins by establishing a thorough pest control plan to keep these insects away from your land.
 While no treatment plan can completely eradicate an entire mosquito population, these home tactics can help you keep mosquitos far away from you, your family, and your pets:

 - Eliminate Standing Water – It doesn’t take much water for mosquitoes to lay their eggs and reproduce.
 They can breed in objects that are left out in your yard, including clogged gutters, birdbaths, and other small water sources.
 There are also many plants that capture enough rainwater on their leaves to provide mosquitoes a breeding site.

 - Avoid Bug Zappers – Some people resort to getting a bug zapper to get rid of mosquitoes.
 While a zapper is good at luring mosquitoes into your yard, it will only be effective at killing the male (non-biting) mosquitoes.